Thursday, September 25, 2025

 Nuclear fusion offers a game-changing solution: unlimited, carbon-free energy from the same process that powers the sun.
 Unlike nuclear fission, fusion produces no long-lived radioactive waste and carries no meltdown risk.
 For business leaders, this represents the holy grail of energy—abundant, clean, and strategically secure.

-Google has moved aggressively to secure its energy future.
+Google moved aggressively to secure its energy future.
 The tech giant increased its Commonwealth Fusion stake twice this year and signed a deal to purchase 200 megawatts of clean fusion power from the company’s inaugural Virginia plant.
 This strategic partnership gives Google priority access to breakthrough energy technology while competitors scramble for alternatives.

 Virginia has emerged as the epicenter of this energy transformation.
 Google separately announced $9 billion in Virginia data center investments this week, including new facilities in Chesterfield—the same location where Commonwealth plans its commercial Arc power plant.